- Who We Are

 Cultivating school cultures that value and support learning through play

-Play is central to how children learn: the way they form and explore friendships; the way they shape and test hypotheses; the way they make sense of their world.
-Much is known about the importance of play in children’s development, yet little empirical research has explored what it might mean to put play at the center of formal schooling.
-Playful learning involves more than games and fun activities—it entails activating a mindset where experiences are framed as occasions to be curious and creative, and where teachers and learners can experience joy and agency.
-Since 2015, the Pedagogy of Play project, a research collaboration between Project Zero and the LEGO Foundation, has been working to redefine play and reimagine learning in schools, exploring three core questions: What does it mean to have a pedagogy of play and why is it important?
+Play is central to how children learn—the way they form and explore friendships, the way they shape and test hypotheses, and the way they make sense of their world.
+Much is known about how play supports learning, yet little empirical research has explored what it might mean to put play at the center of formal schooling.
+In 2015, the Pedagogy of Play (PoP) research project began investigating the nature of playful learning in schools.
+Funded by the LEGO Foundation, the project focuses on three core questions: Why do educators need a pedagogy of play?
 What does playful learning look and feel like in classrooms and schools?
 How do educators set up the conditions where playful learning thrives?

 A resource from Pedagogy of PlayToward a South African Pedagogy of Play